-A MoveOn.org petition launched last week attacking the Douglas County Board of Education has received scant attention, with the bulk of signatures coming from people who do not even live in Douglas County.
+A MoveOn.org petition launched last week attacking the Douglas County (Colo.)
+Board of Education has received scant attention, with the bulk of signatures coming from people who do not even live in Douglas County.
 The majority of signatures collected so far have come from people who either live outside the county or outside the state.
 The petition, which was posted by retired teacher Mike Dubrovich using MoveOn.org’s petition tool on September 7, calls on the governor and the Colorado Department of Labor and Education to intervene to prevent Douglas County from initiating new education reforms.

 Since the petition was first posted, only 45 percent of its signatories have claimed residency in Douglas county.
 Of the 900 signatures collected thus far, 491 came from individuals who live outside Douglas County.
 Several dozen out-of-state signatures appear as well, with 41 signatures coming from 21 states other than Colorado.